zislam370/gitHubSearch/README.md

 Note:

+1. Used MVVM architecture
-1. Used incremental search
+2. Used incremental search
-2. API request throttling time is 5 second
+3. API request throttling time is 5 second

 Video link: